Chic (band): 1980s–1990s: Disbanding, other projects, a brief reunion

 After the anti-disco reaction at the end of the 1970s, the band struggled to obtain both airplay and sales, and during the early 1980s they disbanded.
 Rodgers and Edwards produced records for a variety of artists together and separately.
 The Chic rhythm section of Rodgers, Edwards, and Thompson provided instrumental back-up for the successful 1980 album Diana for Diana Ross that ended up selling over ten million albums internationally, with Rodgers and Edwards producing.
 It yielded the four weeks at number-one single "Upside Down" and the top ten song "I'm Coming Out".
-"My Old Piano" was also a top ten single for Ross in the United Kingdom.
+"My Old Piano" was a top ten single for Ross in the United Kingdom.
 Rodgers co-produced David Bowie's 1983 album Let's Dance and was also responsible largely for the early success of Madonna during 1984 with her Like a Virgin album, which again reunited Rodgers, Thompson, and Edwards, with keyboardist Rob Sabino and collaborators Jeff Bova, Jimmy Bralower and Oren Bar.
 During 1984, Rodgers was involved with a project of the band The Honeydrippers and helped produce that band's only EP.

 Thompson and Edwards worked with the group Power Station on its successful 1985 album, as well as Power Station main singer Robert Palmer's solo success Riptide that same year, both of which Edwards produced.
 1985 saw Rodgers producing the Thompson Twins successful Here's to Future Days album, and appearing live with them and Madonna at Live Aid in Philadelphia.
 During 1986, Rodgers produced the fourth album from Duran Duran, Notorious.
 Bernard Edwards later gave Duran Duran's bassist John Taylor the bass guitar he played on many of Chic's songs.
 Taylor had long been a Chic fan, his style influenced greatly by Edwards' playing.

 After a 1989 birthday party where Rodgers, Edwards, Paul Shaffer, and Anton Fig played old Chic songs, Rodgers and Edwards organized a reunion of the old band.
 They recorded new material – a single, "Chic Mystique" (remixed by Masters at Work) and subsequent album Chic-ism (1992), both of which charted— and played live all over the world, to great audience and critical acclaim.
 During 1996, Rodgers was honored as the Top Producer in the World in Billboard Magazine, and was named a JT Super Producer.
 That year, he performed with Bernard Edwards, Sister Sledge, Steve Winwood, Simon Le Bon, and Slash in a series of commemorative concerts in Japan.
 His longtime musical partner Edwards died of pneumonia at age 43 during the trip on April 18, 1996.
 His final performance was recorded and released as Live at the Budokan (1999).
 Chic continued to tour with new musicians.